basit-nazir-memon/Animals-Candy-Crush-Game/README.md

 Before running the game, make sure you have the following installed:

-- Visual Studio IDE (version XXX or later)
+- Visual Studio IDE (2019 or later)
 - SFML library (version 2.5 or later)
 - Arial.ttf font file